 This course introduces the student to 3D scripting using Maya Embedded Language or MEL scripting.
 Students will learn the various features and functions of the language that will add advanced capabilities to the animations.
 Students will learn how to use the MEL scripting language and its capabilities to streamline and automate the character rigging process.
 The course will then explore the use of MEL scripting to create a character animation.

-- Animation III
+- Gaming Animation

 - Portfolio I

 Portfolio I is a conceptualizing and planning course for the development of the final student demo reel and portfolio.
 Students will discuss, create a plan and consider their options while developing designs and storyboards for their final project.
-The development of two pre-visual animatics will be completed along with a production proposal focusing on design, colour, and composition.
+The development of two pre-visual animatics will be completed along with a production proposal focusing on design, colour and composition.
 Time will be spent considering the timing of the final presentation and the overall aesthetic.
-Students will also consider a final presentation with all elements such as technical information and traditional design work.
+Students will also consider a final presentation with all elements such as technical information and traditional design work